zedttxj/Image-Processing-Tool-with-Matlab/optional/PDilation-reversedPDilation.md

   - Mark D as composite (i.e., decomposable)

 Still, we have to loop through the table like the normal recursion method do.
 However, we don’t need to loop through the full length of partition C — we only need to consider up to half of it, similar to how checking for primality of `n` only requires looping up to `√n`.
 Because if C were decomposable, it must break into smaller valid partitions — and at least one of them must be non-decomposable (i.e., irreducible).
 If none of these show up as potential components, the original must be atomic too.
-### Why Non-Decomposable Partitions Help
+### Why Finding Atomic Partitions Help
 How does finding non-decomposable partitions of another partition help?
-- Consider **2nd fact (A = D where (A ⊕ B) ⊕ C = D ⊕ (B ⊕ C) and B and C are atomic partitions):** We can clearly see that A = D in the case 2.
-And, thanks again to the associative and commutative properties, we know that these non-decomposable partitions are atomic partitions, meaning it always exist in a **full** decomposition of that partition.
+- Consider **2nd fact (A = D where (A ⊕ B) ⊕ C = D ⊕ (B ⊕ C) and B and C are constant partitions):** We can clearly see that A = D in the case 2.
+And, thanks again to the associative and commutative properties, we know that these non-decomposable partitions are atomic partitions, meaning they exist once in all **full** decompositions of the input partition.
 - Applying the **1st fact** (A ⊕ B = A ⊕ C where B ≠ C) and the fact that we don't have to worry about whether A exists in a **full** decomposition, we can just focusing on decomposing B and C instead.

 The first step is to generate a *partition sieve* table to find all possible atomic partitions that may help construct the input partition.
 In the next step, we find all possible partitions B and C where A ⊕ B = A ⊕ C, A is a atomic partition, and B ≠ C. In fact, it may have more than just B and C or just one possible partition.